Cam Brainard: SiriusXM The Highway

 Brainard has one of the largest daily audiences of any country music radio personality in North America, as the weekday afternoon host on "The Highway," SiriusXM radio's new country channel 56 based in Nashville.
 As of Winter 2014, Sirius XM had 27 million subscribers.
-Brainard is a 2018 CMA Award (Country Music Association) nominee for National Broadcast Personality of the Year.
+Brainard has been a CMA Award (Country Music Association) and ACM nominee for National Broadcast Personality of the Year.

-With a weekly live audience, Cam "Buzz" Brainard hosts the "Music Row Happy Hour" on SiriusXM The Highway most Friday afternoons from Jimmy Buffett's Margaritaville Cafe in downtown Nashville.
+With a weekly live audience, Buzz Brainard hosts the "Music Row Happy Hour" on SiriusXM The Highway most Friday afternoons from Jimmy Buffett's Margaritaville Cafe in downtown Nashville.
 He is credited with discovering a number of country music hitmakers.
 As host of the weekly SiriusXM music discovery program "On The Horizon," Brainard showcases unsigned and up-and-coming country artists.

 Los Angeles radio audiences were the first to hear "Buzz Brainard" as co-host of the Morning show on KZLA-FM.
 Later, he hosted the syndicated "Music City Saturday Night" show and "GAC Nights Radio" live from Nashville.

 Personal life

 Brainard was raised in Clio, Michigan.
 After graduating from Clio High School, he attended Central Michigan University.
-He married Sandy Brainard and has a son, Hank.
+He worked as an actor and voice over artist in New York City then Los Angeles.
+He now lives and plays golf almost every weekend in Nashville Tennessee.